nantrinh/postit_app_walkthrough/lesson_2/README.md

 ## Instructions
 - Allow a user to create a new post.
 Use a model-backed form.
 - Add the following validations for a new post.
+Display validation errors in the `new` view.
   - Require `title`, `url`, and `description`.
   - `title` must be at least 5 characters.
   - `url` must be unique.
-- Display validation errors on the template.
 - Allow a user to update a post.
 Use a model-backed form.
 - Use `before_action` to set up an instance variable needed for the `show`, `edit`, and `update` methods of the posts controller.
 - Extract common code used in the `new` and `edit` views to a partial.
 - Allow a user to create a new category.
 Use a model-backed form.
+The `name` field must not be empty.
+Display validation errors in the `new` view.
 - Extract the part of the category and post forms that displays validation errors to a partial.

 ## Allow a user to create a new post